Italian risk premium returns to pre ECB emergency purchase levels

 The risk premium on Spain's 10-year bonds also rose nearly 30 bps over the last two sessions, also giving up gains since the PEPP programme announcement.
 "If we were to erase all those gains since the announcement of the PEPP that would be a very clear signal that the liquidity support promised by the ECB's beefed up QE program is no longer sufficient to offset concerns on a sovereignty front, on a debt metric front," said Richard McGuire, head of rates strategy at Rabobank.

 Higher-rated safe-haven yields edged lower as the economic damage from the coronavirus pandemic kept global markets under pressure.
-Germany's 10-year benchmark fell 9 bps to a two week low at -0.46% In the primary market, Germany sold 0.82 billion euros in a top-up of its 30-year bund, seeing higher demand than the previous auction on March 18.
+Germany's 10-year benchmark was flat at -0.458% after falling to two week low.
+In the primary market, Germany sold 0.82 billion euros in a top-up of its 30-year bund, seeing higher demand than the previous auction on March 18.

+France also plans to issue a record 245 billion euros ($267.1 billion) in medium and long-term debt this year, revised up from 210 billion euros expected last month and an original target of 205 billion.
+Greece is set to sell 2 billion euros of seven-year bonds in its first sale since its debt became eligible for ECB purchases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)